“The Chemistry of Crystal Meth”

 9.3 / 10

-The first thing we see is the barren desert of backwoods Albuquerque.
-The next thing we see is an RV screaming down a dusty road with the sound of blaring sirens in the distance.
+The first thing we see is the barren desert of backwoods New Mexico.
+It’s peaceful.
+Soon, an RV comes screaming down a dusty road, with the sound of blaring sirens in the distance.
 The frantic driver is wearing only tighty-whities and a gas mask.
 His three traveling companions are either dead or unconscious.

-After crashing the RV into a ditch, the driver — a regular-looking guy played by Malcolm in the Middle’s Bryan Cranston — grabs a gun and a video camera, makes a tearful confession to his wife and kids, and then awaits the oncoming sirens with his pistol drawn.
+After crashing the RV into a ditch, the driver — an ordinary-looking guy played by Malcolm in the Middle’s Bryan Cranston — grabs a gun and a video camera, makes a tearful confession to his wife and kids, and then awaits the oncoming sirens with his pistol drawn.

 It’s a thrilling sequence.
 It also happens pre-credits.
-Has any television show started with a bigger bang than the first five minutes of Breaking Bad?
-Off the top of my head, I can’t think of another series that hooked me quite this quick.
+Has any television show started with a bigger bang than the first five-minutes of Breaking Bad?
+Off the top of my head, I can’t think of another series that hooked me this quick.

 The rest of the pilot takes place a few days earlier, showing us the unlikely circumstances that led to the desert shootout.
-After getting our first glimpse of Walter White’s everyday life, it’s hard to fathom how he got there.
+And, after getting our first glimpse of Walter White’s day-to-day life, it’s hard to believe that’s where he ended up.

 Every aspect of Walt’s life is unremarkable.
 He just turned 50.
 His son has cerebral palsy.
 His wife gives the worst handjobs of all time.
-His salary as a high school chemistry teacher is so bad that he has to work a second job at a car wash.
-Worst of all, he has just been diagnosed with terminal lung cancer.
+He’s a high-school chemistry teacher that also works at a car wash.
+And, worst of all, he’s just been diagnosed with terminal lung cancer.
 Two years to live, at best.

-The next day, Walt tracks Jesse down and makes him an offer he can’t refuse — crystal meth business partners.
-With Jesse’s street smarts, or lack thereof, and Walt’s profound knowledge of chemistry, they can make a potent enterprise that will drive all other competitors out of the market.
+The next day, Walt tracks down Jesse, and makes him an offer he can’t refuse.
+Together, they become crystal meth business partners.
+With Jesse’s street smarts, or lack thereof, and Walt’s profound knowledge of chemistry, they can produce a high-quality product that will drive all other competitors out of the market.

 This is more or less how they end up in a crashed RV with two dead Mexicans in the middle of the desert.
-Walt thinks this is the end.
-That’s why he makes the video confession.
-But because this is a pilot, he should know that the main character is never in grave danger.
-That’s why the sirens turn out to be firetrucks.
+But because this is a pilot, Walt should know that the main character is never in grave danger.
+That’s why the sirens he hears turn out to be firetrucks.
 And the gun he points directly at the audience is never fired.